Vinings Personal Injury Lawyer

 Vinings is an area that combines historical and trendy, small-town and bustling.
 It’s the home of our founder and managing partner, Darl Champion.
 Unfortunately, it’s a place where accidents can happen.
-If you were injured in an accident in Vinings, it helps to have an experienced personal injury attorney nearby and on your side.
+If you were injured in an accident in Vinings, it helps to have an experienced personal injury lawyer nearby and on your side.

 The Types of Accident Cases We Handle